Pro Football Reference Blog

 169

 One of the most feared linemen in the 1970s era of football was the big left tackle of the Raiders, Art Shell.
 The Hall of Famer was a literal wall defenders had to overcome to get to the man with the ball.
-Number 78 stymied the opposition for fifteen years, earning eight Pro Bowl nods and two All-Pro selections.
+Number 78 stymied the opposition for 15 years, earning eight Pro Bowl nods and two All-Pro selections.
+This silver and black legend also holds the distinction of being the first African-American head coach in NFL history when he led the Raiders in 1989.

 Gary Zimmerman